Playful Kiss: Main characters

-Oh Ha-ni is a not so bright girl who struggles academically and is at the bottom of her class.
+Oh Ha-ni is not a very bright girl who struggles academically and is at the bottom of her class.
 She has had a crush on Baek Seung-jo, the smartest and most handsome boy in the whole school, for three years.
-One day, Ha-ni decides to write a love letter for Seung-jo but Seung-jo rejects her publicly, correcting the grammar in her letter.
-Fate happens when an earthquake strikes Ha-ni's newly built home and they are invited to stay with her father's childhood friend, who happens to be Seung-jo's father.
-Seung-jo is cold to her at first, but he eventually falls for her and their relationship develops.
+One day, Ha-ni decides to write a love letter for Seung-jo, but Seung-jo rejects her publicly, correcting the grammar in her letter.
+Fate happens when an earthquake strikes Ha-ni's newly built home, and they are invited to stay with her father's childhood friend, who happens to be Seung-jo's father.
+Seung-jo is cold to her at first, but he eventually falls for her, and their relationship develops.
 She later marries Seung-jo and decides to become a nurse.